 It’s possible that you could deduct your startup expenses for your business such as advertising, transportation, consultation fees, travel, employee training and wages, and legal and accounting fees.
 You can deduct up to $5,000 for startup costs and up to $5,000 for organizational costs.
 If your deductions are over $55,000 then you have to set up an amortization schedule in order to deduct the costs.

 If you’ve owned your own business for a while, you know that anyone that is self-employed has to pay the full 15.3% of your net profits to social security.
 Employees have to pay half and the employer pays half, but since you are both, you have to pay the whole thing.
 The good news is you can deduct half of it on your 1040 form.

 The travel deduction doesn’t mean you can deduct your gas costs for getting to work because you choose where you live in relation to your work.
-What it does mean is you can deduct your travel expenses for business trips.
-This means transportation and lodging are 100% deductible, while meals can only be deducted at 50%.
+However, if you’re attending a conference or other event for your business, you can deduct the travel expenses you incur.